jenkinsci/conventional-commits-plugin/.github/CONTRIBUTING.md

 mvn hpi:run
 ```

-For this to be successful, please make sure Jenkins is already installed but not already running.
+For this to be successful, please make sure to either have Jenkins installed, or a docker image of Jenkins is available so that an instance is ready for launch for the testing.
 The default URL where Jenkins is set up in the browser is [http://localhost:8080/jenkins/](http://localhost:8080/jenkins/), where Jenkins can be accessed once up and running.

 ### Make Changes